bobleesj/cif-bond-analyzer/README.md

 - 20240330 - Add sequential folder processing and customizable histogram generation.
 See [Pull #16](https://github.com/bobleesj/cif-bond-analyzer/pull/16).
 - 20240311 - Integrate PEP8 linting with `black`.
 See [Pull #12](https://github.com/bobleesj/cif-bond-analyzer/pull/12).
 - 20240310 - Enhance output options to include both element-based and label-based data for Excel, JSON, and histograms.
 See [Pull #11](https://github.com/bobleesj/cif-bond-analyzer/pull/11).
-- 20240301 - Provide translation options for unit cells with more than 100 atoms, either in all ±1 directions or just +1 in each.
 - 20240301 - Display atom counts and execution time per file in Terminal; adds CSV logging.
 - 20240229 - Expand file support to include all CIF files.